Caravan Maintenance Image

 Seals

 It is a good idea to periodically check the seals on the caravan door, windows and roof to ensure moisture and dirt don’t get inside.
-As the thick rubber seals age, they can crack and will need to be replaced.
+Thick rubber seals can crack over time and they will need replacing.

 Cleaning